*Updated on June 10, 2021

 I have to clarify though that even if you prioritize these commitments, it does not mean that you give in to requests or lambing, indiscriminately.

 You have to be able to differentiate between needs and wants.
 Again, money is finite and sooner or later, your contract will end and you need to go back home.
+Even if you plan on staying longer abroad, contract renewal is not guaranteed and finding a new place of work can take longer than expected.

 Aside from these fixed financial commitments to loved ones, you should also take note of fixed payments.
 For example, if you bought an insurance policy to protect your family in case of your untimely demise, you should include that in your budget.